John Horton Conway: Combinatorial game theory

 Conway contributed to combinatorial game theory (CGT), a theory of partisan games.
 He developed the theory with Elwyn Berlekamp and Richard Guy, and also co-authored the book Winning Ways for your Mathematical Plays with them.
 He also wrote On Numbers and Games (ONAG) which lays out the mathematical foundations of CGT.

 He was also one of the inventors of the game sprouts, as well as philosopher's football.
 He developed detailed analyses of many other games and puzzles, such as the Soma cube, peg solitaire, and Conway's soldiers.
 He came up with the angel problem, which was solved in 2006.

 He invented a new system of numbers, the surreal numbers, which are closely related to certain games and have been the subject of a mathematical novelette by Donald Knuth.
 He also invented a nomenclature for exceedingly large numbers, the Conway chained arrow notation.
 Much of this is discussed in the 0th part of ONAG.

 Geometry

 In the mid-1960s with Michael Guy, Conway established that there are sixty-four convex uniform polychora excluding two infinite sets of prismatic forms.
 They discovered the grand antiprism in the process, the only non-Wythoffian uniform polychoron.
 Conway also suggested a system of notation dedicated to describing polyhedra called Conway polyhedron notation.

 In the theory of tessellations, he devised the Conway criterion which is a fast way to identify many prototiles that tile the plane.

 He investigated lattices in higher dimensions and was the first to determine the symmetry group of the Leech lattice.

+Together with Neil Sloane, he invented the icosians.